-Rebuffed by the FAA, Boeing will re-wire all the grounded 737 MAXs
+Rebuffed by the FAA, Boeing will rewire all the grounded 737 MAXs

-Boeing has decided to bite the bullet and won’t petition for an exemption after the Federal Aviation Administration (FAA) rejected the jetmaker’s argument that the electrical wiring on the 737 MAX was compliant with regulations for safe wire separation.
-Its engineers are preparing to go ahead and rewire all the jets that are currently grounded, approximately 800 jets.
+Boeing has decided to bite the bullet and won’t seek an exemption after the Federal Aviation Administration (FAA) rejected the jetmaker’s argument that the electrical wiring on the 737 MAX is compliant with regulations for safe wire separation.

+Its engineers are preparing to go ahead and rewire all the jets that Boeing has stored while the FAA decides how to handle the planes already delivered.
+In total there are about 800 jets in the currently grounded MAX fleet.

 “This work should take approximately five days per airplane to include the required modification work and associated testing,” a Boeing official said Thursday.